UncleTeslim/Zindi-Africa-Loan-Default-Prediction/README.md

 Loan default prediction is a critical application of machine learning in the financial sector.
 This project leverages historical loan data to build predictive models that estimate the likelihood of a borrower defaulting on a loan.
 By using this solution, financial institutions can reduce risks and improve decision-making in loan approvals.

-This project predicts whether a customer will default on a loan using a logistic regression model.
-It consists of three main scripts:
+This project predicts whether a customer will default on a loan using both logistic regression and random forest models.
+It consists of four main scripts:

 1. log_reg.py: Trains the logistic regression model and saves it to a file.